PARKS AND RECREATION DIPLOMA DISTANCE LEARNING

 Qualifications are essential for furthering your career in Parks and Recreation, however there are many other things you can do to get ahead.
 These include:

-* membership - become a member of relevant groups in your field eg. the National Parks Association.
+- membership - become a member of relevant groups in your field eg. a National Parks Association, or other professional body.
 This is another way to demonstrate your commitment to your career.